SuhasProjects/PCA-HMM-Sector-Regime-Detection/README.md

 | Financials | 0.766 | 0.349 |
 | Industrials | 0.725 | 0.304 |

-This provides a second perspective on the same underlying phenomenon:
+This provides a second view on the same underlying phenomenon:

 > **During high-volatility regimes, sector movement becomes more dominated by a common within-sector factor, while calmer regimes exhibit greater dispersion among individual stocks.**